 - Complete, certify, and submit an electronic application for admission.
 Applications will be accepted from September 1 through May 1, each year.

 - Provide a minimum of two letters of recommendation.
-Letters may be submitted through the LSAC Letter of Recommendation Service or mailed directly to the Law School Office of Admission at the address below.
+Letters must be submitted through the LSAC Letter of Recommendation Service.

 - Provide an original personal statement that is your own work and represents your best writing.
 The statement should be a minimum of two typed pages in length and identify, among other things, what influences in your life have led you to seek admission to law school, and to Cleveland-Marshall College of Law specifically.